 A BCIN is a Building Code Identification Number and it is required in order to register for an Ontario Building Code examination with Humber College.
 Apply for a BCIN.

 The registration fee for each examination is $150.00 with payment required at time of registration.
-Payments can be made using Visa, MasterCard or Interac® Online.
+Payments can be made using Visa, Mastercard, Visa Debit, or Debit Mastercard.

 Registration for an examination must be made a minimum of three weeks (21 days) in advance of the examination date.
 Seating is limited at Test Centres.
 Refer to Examination Schedule for available locations and dates.